CiscoDevNet/multicloud-integrations/Multicloud Network Policy/limitations.md

 # Network Policy Limitations

 In our testing we have found network policy works well in a single cloud environment in every environment we tested.
 When we have extended that testing to multicloud environments we found significant limitations.
-If the multicloud environment features a VPN without NAT between the inter-cloud pod traffic then network policy has some limited utility.
+If the multicloud environment features a Virtual Private Network (VPN) without Network Address Translation (NAT) between the inter-cloud pod traffic then network policy has some limited utility.
 If any sort of NAT is used between the inter-cloud pod traffic then network policy becomes almost useless.
 When network policy is applied in a multicloud environment but the traffic is between pods in the same cluster things work as well as in a single cloud environment.
 In other words the limitations that will be described below only affect inter-cloud traffic.

 # Application Policy